Siddick Chady: Bribery scandal

 Soon after his political appointment as the head of the MPA, Siddick Chady became embroiled in the bribery scandal known as L’affaire Boskalis.
 The scandal broke out when in 2008 when a local weekly newspaper published a copy of a facsimile from Boskalis (dated 10 October 2006) showing the transfer of funds to Chady's bank account.
 He received between Rs 1 Million and Rs 3 Millions in bribes from Dutch firm Boskalis which was awarded the Rs 0.5 Billion Canal Anglais harbour dredging contract in 2006.
 His then-wife Hannah Bibi Chady, and municipal councillor Bashir Nazeer, both directors of Chady's family business Video Blockbuster Network Ltd (VBN), were charged with money laundering as VBN's bank account was used to receive Boskalis' bribes.
-Coincidentally Siddick Chady claimed to have lost his passport in India, exactly when Independent Commission against Corruption (ICAC) started their investigation.
+Coincidentally Siddick Chady claimed to have lost his passport in India, exactly when ICAC started their investigation.
 Navin Ramgoolam's advisor Gilbert Philippe was also arrested for receiving a bribe from Boskalis.
 Eventually Siddick Chady was found guilty of bribery (receiving gift for a corrupt purpose) and was sentenced to 15 months in jail.
 He served his sentence from 29 July 2023 and was released in May 2024 after serving only 8 months of jail time, as due to good conduct and service he only had to serve two-thirds of this sentence.

 A few days after his release from jail Siddick Chady was interviewed by Nawaz Noorbux, and he decried the act of betrayal by his former friend Navin Ramgoolam who misguided and deserted him after the start of the Boslakis scandal.
 Chady expressed his disappointment about Ramgoolam's ingratitude, especially as Chady's family had been instrumental during the launch of Navin Ramgoolam's political career in the early 1990s.
 Navin Ramgoolam's immature obsession with seeking payback after Siddick Chady's decision to leave Parti Travailliste and his growing proximity with Cehl Meeah's FSM were also mentioned during the interview.